wan-mlab/SAMP-V2/README.md

 SAMPv2 is a stacked machine-learning framework for antimicrobial peptide prediction.
-The model uses sequence-derived feature matrices and combines first-layer classifiers with a second-layer classifier for final prediction.
+The model uses sequence-derived feature matrices and combines first-layer classifiers with a meta learner for final prediction.

 ## Repository Structure